animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 define and use a Pool.

-When a `ClientCache`, a Pool, and a proxy-based Region are all defined but not explicitly identified, Spring Data for GemFire resolves the references automatically, as shown in the following example:
+When a `ClientCache`, a Pool, and a proxy-based Region are all defined but not explicitly identified, Spring Data for VMware GemFire resolves the references automatically, as shown in the following example:

 ```highlight